pitt-7TBRP/wmh_regional_seg/README.md

-Segments the white matter hyperintensities and classifies them by region.
+Segments the white matter hyperintensities and classifies them by white matter region.

 Based on wmh_seg (https://github.com/jinghangli98/wmh_seg) and Freesurfer.